dylanmaenpaa/today-i-learned/README.md

 ### Single standalone binary
 A Go project usually compiles down to one single standalone binary, making it easy to deploy directly.

+## General
+Knowledge that doesn't need an own subtitle yet.

+### Checksums
+Small size data to verify if e.g. a file is not broken (which might happen during transmission or storage).
+A checksum function can be used, which can be like a hash function.